marcelotournier/esp32-micropython/README.md

 WebREPL

 This is a nice way to interact with the ESP32.
-To setup, run in the micropython shell:
+To setup, first install nodejs in your machine, then run in the micropython shell:
 ```
 import webrepl_setup
 ```